 For students who do not have access to an own computer, it is possible to book a computer in the computer room by notifying firstname.lastname@example.org Regardless of which exam, do not forget to register in a student portal no later than seven days before the exam.

 Face masks will be available. (updated March 9) However, to maintain a distance from one another is still very important to avoid the spread of infection.

 There will be fewer students in each exam room.
 We will use extra rooms so students can sit apart and at a distance.

-Arrive in plenty of time as entry will be about 45 minutes earlier than usual.
+Arrive in plenty of time as entry will be about one hour before the exam.
 However the exam, of course, start at the scheduled time.

 Avoid queuing both when entering the room and when going to the toilet.
 There are more toilets on the second floor of all the University's building.

-Once you have written your exam, do not stay outside the room but leave the area.
+Once you have written your exam, do not stay outside the room - leave the area.

 Remember to keep good hand hygiene and avoid unnecessary contact with other students and staff.